Tiffany Hayes: WNBA

 In 2018, with the return of McCoughtry, the Dream was back in the mix for a playoff spot and eventually emerged as a title contender.
 Hayes was voted into the 2018 WNBA All-Star Game, making it her second all-star game appearance.
 She finished the season with a new career high in scoring.
+On July 17, 2018, Hayes hit a game winner from beyond half-court as time expired to beat the Connecticut Sun on the road 86-83.
 The Dream finished 23–11 with the number 2 seed in the league, receiving a double-bye to the semi-finals.
 McCoughtry was sidelined with a knee injury and the Dream were eliminated by the Washington Mystics in five games.

-On August 10, 2019, Hayes scored a new-career high 34 points in a 87–82 loss to the Indiana Fever.
+On August 10, 2019, Hayes scored a new-career high 34 points in an 87–82 loss to the Indiana Fever.
 With McCoughtry sidelined for the whole season with a knee injury, the Dream finished with a league worst 8–26 record.

+On December 13, 2023, Hayes announced her retirement from the WNBA.

+On May 31, 2024, it was announced that the Las Vegas Aces had signed Hayes out of retirement.
+On October 4, 2024, the WNBA announced Hayes is the Sixth Player of the Year, the award for the top player coming off the bench in the league's season.

+On February 6, 2025, Hayes signed a one-year contract with the Golden State Valkyries.

 Overseas

-In the 2012-13 off-season, Hayes played in Israel for Hapoel Rishon LeZion.
+In the 2012-13 off-season, Hayes played in Israeli League for Hapoel Rishon LeZion.

 In the 2013-14 off-season, Hayes played in Turkey for Beşiktaş JK for the first portion of the off-season and spent the second portion of the off-season playing in Brazil for America de Recife.
 In the 2015-16 off-season, Hayes played in Turkey once again for Yakin Dogu.
-As of August 2016, Hayes signed with Mersin BSB S.K. for the 2016-17 off-season.
-In 2017, Hayes signed with Maccabi Ashdod for the 2017-18 offseason.
-In 2019, Hayes signed with Perfumerías Avenida of the Spanish League for the 2019-20 off-season and renewed for 2020-2021.
+Hayes signed with Mersin BSB S.K. for the 2016-17 off-season.

+Hayes return to played in Israeli League and signed with Maccabi Bnot Ashdod for the 2017-18 off–season.
+Hayes signed with Perfumerías Avenida of the Spanish League for the 2019-20 off-season and renewed for 2020–2021.

+She signed with Çukurova Basketbol for the 2025–26 season.

+Unrivaled

+On September 27, 2024, it was announced that Hayes would appear and play in the inaugural season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She played for the Laces in the 2025 season.